wp-plugins/image-banner-effects-lite/readme.txt

 Stable Tag: trunk
 License: GPLv2 or later

-Add text animations to your images.
+Add animations to your images.

 == Description ==
 Highlight the images of your products or services with layered, multi-state text animations.